 British mathematician Sebastian (Sir Dirk Bogarde), working on code decryption, unexpectedly falls in love with decrypter Rebecca Howard (Susannah York).
 This leads them to a complicated ...
 See full summary »

-A clever fortune-hunter with a penchant for murder does in his elderly, supposedly rich, wife and manages to get away with it.
+Clever fortune-hunter Edward Bare (Sir Dirk Bogarde), with a penchant for murder, does in his elderly, supposedly rich, wife, and manages to get away with it.
 After an investigation results...
 See full summary »

-Rather undiplomatic British diplomat Harrington Brande takes up his new post in Spain accompanied by his son Nicholas.
+Rather undiplomatic British diplomat Harrington Brande (Sir Michael Hordern) takes up his new post in Spain accompanied by his son Nicholas (Jon Whiteley).
 The posting is something of a ...
 See full summary »

 When Alan Howard, a young Englishman, arrives in Kenya to visit his older brother on his farm he finds the latter has been brutally murdered by the Mau Mau.
 He decides to go on exploiting the farm and to fight the rebels with all his energy.
 He falls in love with Mary, the daughter of a settler who lives close to his estate.
 Although the young woman shares his love she disapproves of Alan's hatred of Blacks.
 Alan will eventually mellow after Dr. Karanja, a native physician, sacrifices his life to prevent the slaughter of a group of white settlers.Written by

 8 of 15 people found this review helpful.